 There are 2 Medicare Urgent Care Clinics (UCCs) located in the Brisbane South PHN region.

-The Logan clinic, Browns Plains Medicare Urgent Care Clinic, is operated by Browns Plains Medical and Dental Centre and is located at 2-10 Grand Plaza Dr, Browns Plains QLD 4118.
-Their Urgent Care Clinic is open 7 days a week, from 8am until 8pm (open time extending to 10pm from October 2023).
+Logan (Browns Plains) Medicare Urgent Care Clinic is operated by Browns Plains Medical and Dental Centre and is located at 2-10 Grand Plaza Dr, Browns Plains QLD 4118.
+Their Urgent Care Clinic is open 7 days a week, from 8am until 10pm.

 Who can access ‘urgent care’?